 Saturday, 20 April 2024

 Schwerer Wehrmachtschlepper (sWS) armoured cargo version.
-Setting the tone (Applying wet and dry mud effects to the chassis and running gear)
+Chapter 7: Setting the tone (Applying wet and dry mud effects to the chassis and running gear)

 As I would like to represent this vehicle in a late 1944 ETO setting the wet and damp conditions will require a darker coloured pin wash to add to the muddy running gear and lift the contrast to the monochrome base coat.
 More vibrant colours will be added by way of the accessories in the load area.

-I’ve never attempted a muddy finish on an AFV so this is going to be interesting.
-Watching a few videos and taking inspiration from the guys that like to build vehicles set in eastern European theatre it was clear that to pull this off I would have to step carefully.
+I’ve never attempted a muddy finish on an AFV so this is going to involve a fair amount of trial and error.
+Watching a few videos and taking inspiration from the guys that like to build vehicles set in eastern European theatres, it was clear that to pull this off I would have to step carefully.

 Once the acrylics had dried, I used AK dark mud enamels and blended them with white spirit.
 This product was a fair bit lighter that their acrylic mud colour, so I went back over selected areas with the Acrylic mud thinned with tap water.
 Much like with weathering tracks I then used the speckling technique, using AK enamels with a small amount of MIG dark mud pigments to add some texture.
 This all looks very messy, so I let it dry up and started work on the tracks and wheels.

-The tracks were first primed with Tamiya Fine Surface and then base coated in MRP-034 tank grey.
-I then randomly washed on and then speckled my pre-mixed acrylic rain wash.
+The tracks were first primed with Tamiya Fine Surface Primer and then base coated in MRP-034 tank grey.
+I then randomly washed on, and then speckled my pre-mixed Tamiya acrylic rain wash.
 Once dry an application of AK acrylic texture mud and sea grass was randomly added, smoothing over the cleats trapping the mud in between, so I didn’t get too much build up.

-The main running wheels received far less overall mud texture and I favoured just adding it to select parts.
-Learning from my mistake on the underside of the loadbed the effects were added in stages slowly building up the layers.
-First a random application of light mud textured paste and after it was allowed to dry dark mud texture was added.
-This was followed by blending insome AK enamel dark mud thinned with white spirit.
+The main running wheels received far less overall mud texture and I favoured just adding it to selected areas.
+Learning from my mistake on the underside of the loadbed the effects were added in stages, slowly building up the layers.
+First a random application of light mud textured paste and after it was allowed to dry, dark mud texture was added.
+Once dry this was followed by blending in some AK enamel dark mud thinned with white spirit.

 Early stages of mud application

-The steering wheels received a slightly reserved first application.
+The front wheels received a slightly reserved first application.

-The sprockets and idler with a heavier build up of AK textured acrylic mud between the spokes.
+The sprockets with a heavier build up of AK textured acrylic mud between the spokes.

 The next steps involved adding speckling of mud to the wheels.
 A mixture of AK dark mud splatters and MIG dark mud pigments were mixed together and applied with a cocktail stick and brush.
-Keeping the speckling random and just to selected areas was my aim but it is tricky without masking so a fair amount of clean up is required to keep the effects in scale.
+Keeping the speckling random and just to selected areas was my aim.
+You can either resort to masking off certain areas, or rely on constantly cleaning up with fresh water.
+Whatever method used it will be necessary to keep the effects looking random and in scale.

 This is the first round with two slight variations on the dark mud tone and one lighter one.